Skip to content

 Program Options

 Automotive Technology offers an associate of applied science degree and a technical certificate option.
-Classes are offered on the Emporia main campus and in Garnett, Kansas.
+Classes are offered on the Emporia main campus, LaHarpe Campus, and in Garnett, Kansas.
 High school seniors and juniors are also eligible to apply to this program.

 The technical certificate is a one-year program.
 Graduates will have the knowledge and skills needed to apply theoretical concepts and perform diagnostic and repair procedures.
 For graduates opting to continue their education, these courses are transferable to the Automotive Technology AAS degree program.